ESL Questions About Cigarettes

 The tar in cigarettes is a sticky substance that can build up in the lungs and airways.
 It can cause a persistent cough and make it harder to breathe.
 Over time, the build-up of tar can damage the lungs and increase the risk of respiratory infections.
 Carbon monoxide, another harmful substance in cigarette smoke, reduces the amount of oxygen that can be carried by the blood, making it harder for the body to function properly.

-See also ESL Questions About Life Expectancy
+See also ESL Questions About Antibiotics

 It is important for those who smoke cigarettes to be aware of the potential risks to their health.
 Quitting smoking can be challenging, but there are many resources available to help.
 Support groups, counseling, and nicotine replacement therapy are some options that can assist in the process of quitting smoking.